Zum Inhalt springen

 Patch Test New Products

 Before introducing any new product into your child's routine, apply a small amount to the inner wrist or behind the ear.
-Wait 24–48 hours to check for any signs of irritation before applying to the face.
+Wait 24–48 hours to check for signs of irritation before applying it to the face.

 Frequently Asked Questions